dnurmbek/Coming_soon/README.md

 ----
 ## 2. User personas

-This webpage will be visited mostly by teacher and  classmates who migth be interested in viewing how others have solved their project tasks.
+This webpage will be visited mostly by teacher for grade evaluation and also by classmates who might be interested in viewing how others have solved their project tasks.

 ---
 ## 3. User stories (features)